 If you are filing for dissolution based on physical incapacity to consummate the marriage, you must file a claim within a period of four years after the wedding.

 Get in touch with a Los Angeles family lawyer, and learn whether you qualify for a dissolution of your marriage.
 Remember, with annulment, you are seeking to declare that the marriage never existed, was never valid and should never have occurred.
 These statute of limitations also make it more complicated to ensure that you file for annulment before the deadline runs out.
-To learn more about how you can get started filing for a dissolution of your marriage, speak to a Los Angeles family lawyer.
+To learn more about how you can get started filing for a dissolution of your marriage, speak to a Los Angeles family attorney.